-The Plant Health Regulation (PHR) applies across all EU member states from 14 December 2019 and will be implemented in the UK in line with our commitment to maintaining high standards of biosecurity.
+As part of the Smarter Rules for Safer Food package of regulations, The Plant Health Regulation (PHR) applies across all EU member states from 14 December 2019 and was implemented in the UK in line with our commitment to maintaining high standards of biosecurity.

 Registering as a Professional Operator

 Businesses trading in plants for planting or horticultural plant products should register by contacting their local Plant Health Inspector or FS PHIB.
 You will be sent a PH1 form and asked to complete all the relevant parts.
-Once your registration as a Professional Operator is successful, you will receive a letter of confirmation which will contain your official registration number.
+You may also request permission to be authorised to issue plant passports.

 Businesses dealing in Wood and Bark products including Wood Packaging Material (WPM) can register under the new plant health regulations using the form available here (guidance notes included).
 Please indicate on the form if you wish to receive authorisation to issue plant passports.